mshagirov/pythonlab/_02-lab-1/01-prerequisites.md

 Follow the steps below to install Homebrew on your Mac:

 1. Open terminal app.
 (You can also use spotlight to find Terminal)
+1. Install Xcode command line tools by running the following command in the terminal.

+    ```bash
+    xcode-select --install
+    ```

 1. Copy and run the following command to install Homebrew (`brew` command).
 Enter your macOS password if prompted.